 The order:

-- Personal Needs Allowance, at least $30/month individual; states set higher.
-Some states add an earned-income deduction (e.g., Ohio's additional $65/month for working residents).
+1. Personal Needs Allowance, at least $30/month individual; states set higher.
+Some states add an earned-income deduction (e.g., Ohio lets a working resident deduct up to an additional $65/month of earned income).

-- Maintenance needs of the community spouse, the Community Spouse Monthly Income Allowance (CSMIA).
-The institutionalized spouse may shift income to the community spouse up to the Minimum Monthly Maintenance Needs Allowance (MMMNA) of $2,643.75/month (federal floor through 6/30/2026) up to the MMMNA ceiling of $4,066.50/month (1/1/2026 figures).
-The MMMNA may be expanded above the cap by court-ordered support or fair hearing.
+2. Maintenance needs of the community spouse, the Community Spouse Monthly Income Allowance (CSMIA).
+The institutionalized spouse may shift income to the community spouse to bring that spouse's own monthly income up to the state's Minimum Monthly Maintenance Needs Allowance (MMMNA).
+The MMMNA is a floor of $2,705.00/month, effective 7/1/2026 through 6/30/2027 (higher in Alaska and Hawaii), and the maximum monthly maintenance needs allowance a state may set is $4,066.50/month, effective 1/1/2026.
+The allowance may be raised above that maximum by court-ordered support or a fair hearing.

 = Patient Liability (paid directly by the resident or the QIT/Miller Trust to the facility each month).